revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> In the above program it will checking s,n and p characters are in the string or not.If it's having it will print those characters.
+> In the above program, it will check whether s,n and p characters are in the string or not.If it is there, it will print those characters.

   </details>